The next program begins in Quad 3, February 5th 2024 and finishes at the end of Quad 4, June 26th 2024.

 The Career Connection / CanEX Co-op Requirements:

 - Assessed for ESL Level DO or better

 - Able to attend full day (up to 8 hours daily)

 - Interview with co-op department

 The Career Connection / CanEX Co-op Costs

-- Transportation to school and placement
+- Transportation costs to school and to the placement

 Frequently Asked Questions:

 CanEX Coop is a course designed to help students gain Canadian work experience in their chosen field.
 CanEX Coop combines classroom instruction with an on-the-job placement.
 Up to 6 high school credits can be earned by taking CanEX.